GAINS: Gaussian-based Inverse Rendering from Sparse Multi-View Captures: GAINS Stage I: Shape Estimation

 When applied to sparse input views, the above loss tends to overfit to the captured viewpoints, resulting in significant novel viewpoint artifacts.
 To better guide the IR optimization towards a robust and generalizable solution, we introduce additional learning based priors: (1) depth and normal guidance, and (2) diffusion guidance.

-\textbf{Depth and Normal Guidance} Inspired by prior work~\cite{xiong2023sparsegs,huang2025fatesgs, zhu2023FSGS, yang2024gaussianobject} that leverages additional depth supervision to alleviate geometric overfitting, we also include a depth loss by enforcing similarity to a monocularly estimated depth $\hat{D}_i$~\cite{ke2023repurposing}: $\mathcal{L}_{DC} = 1 - PCC(D_i, \hat{D_i})$, where $PCC(\cdot)$ is the Pearson Correlation Coefficient.
+\textbf{Depth and Normal Guidance} While learning-based depth priors have proven effective for geometry reconstruction~\cite{xiong2023sparsegs,huang2025fatesgs, zhu2023FSGS, yang2024gaussianobject}, their role in IR remains unclear, as hallucinations or systematic biases in monocular depth estimation may adversely affect material and lighting estimation.
+We include a depth loss by enforcing similarity to a monocularly estimated depth $\hat{D}_i$~\cite{ke2023repurposing}: $\mathcal{L}_{DC} = 1 - PCC(D_i, \hat{D_i})$, where $PCC(\cdot)$ is the Pearson Correlation Coefficient.
 Additionally, we also add a local depth ranking loss $\mathcal{L}_{DR}$~\cite{huang2025fatesgs} to prevent geometric collapse from hard constraints and alleviate long-range ambiguity.
-Moreover, given the importance of accurate surface normals in material estimation, we impose normal smoothness via an additional total variation loss $\mathcal{L}_{NS}=TV(N_i, \hat{N_i})$, with the reference normals $\hat{N_i}$ obtained from a monocular depth estimator~\cite{ke2023repurposing}.
+Moreover, given the importance of accurate surface normals in material estimation, we impose normal smoothness via a total variation loss and an L1 loss on rendered normals $N_i$ and surface reconstructed normals $\hat{N}_i$.
+The reference normals $\tilde{N_i}$ are obtained from a monocular normal estimator~\cite{ke2023repurposing}.
+Together we obtain the normal guided loss $\mathcal{L}_N = \mathcal{L}_1(\tilde{N}_i, \hat{N}_i) + 0.1 \cdot\mathcal{L}_1(\tilde{N}_i, N_i) + TV(\tilde{N_i}, \hat{N}_i)$.
+As shown in the ablation study (\autoref{tab:ablation_stage1}), incorporating normal guidance improves high-frequency geometric fidelity and leads to more stable material estimation and rendering quality.